 - ½ bunch of spring onion, sliced on the diagonal

 - 100g / 3oz beansprouts (taugé)

 - Bring the chicken stock just under a boil and poach the chicken fillets for about 14-16 minutes depending on the size of the fillets.
 Remove the chicken from the stock and cool slightly on a plate before cutting the chicken – on the diagonal – into 1cm/ ¼ inch slices.

-- Cook the noodles based on its instructions on the packet (I recommend to boil them into in the chicken stock for extra flavour).
+- Cook the noodles based on its instructions on the packet (I recommend to boil them in the chicken stock for extra flavor).

 - Heat 1 tbsp of the oil in a saucepan and gently fry the garlic and red pepper for about 2-3 minutes.
 Then add the Kecap Manis and bring to a boil.

 - Mix the cornstarch with 1 tbsp cold water until smooth and stir through the kecap sauce and bring back to a simmer for about 1 minute.
 Take the pan from the heat and mix in the chicken and let it marinate for about 5 minutes.
 The sauce will thicken quite a bit.

 - In the meantime, heat the remaining tablespoon of oil in a wok and stir fry the shiitake mushrooms for about 4 minutes.
 Then add the mangetouts and beansprouts and fry for another 2 minutes.